zsmihai/qchack_part2only/Mastermind/README.md

 # Solving Mastermind using Grover's Algorithm

-This program demonstrates solving Mastermind puzzle using Grovers algorithm.
+This program demonstrates solving a slightly modified version of the Mastermind puzzle (https://en.wikipedia.org/wiki/Mastermind_(board_game) ) using Grover's algorithm.

 The code supports 4 colors 4 slots Mastermind puzzles.